 Does your participant need a set of clubs?
 Golf equipment will be provided to any participant who does not have their own for a one time fee of $10.
 As your participant grows and progresses through the program, we will continue to provide suitable clubs and equipment at no additional cost.
 Clubs will be distributed on the first day of class or camp and will be taken home by the participant.
 Should your participant drop out of the program for any reason, we ask that the clubs and bag be returned so we may distribute them to another participant.
 If you are looking to purchase a new set of clubs, you may use the information here to purchase a TGA set at a discounted rate.

-Being a member of First Tee comes with many practice and playing privileges at locations around the metroplex including City of Fort Worth courses, Squaw Creek Golf Course, Leonard’s Golf Links, Hawks Creek Golf Club, Benbrook Par 3, and Texas Golf Center!
-Participants must present their bag tag to each facility and have a 2020 sticker on their bag tags in order to take advantage of these privileges.
+Being a member of First Tee comes with many practice and playing privileges at locations around the metroplex including Rockwood Park Golf Course, Squaw Creek Golf Course, Leonard’s Golf Links, Hawks Creek Golf Club, Benbrook Par 3, and Texas Golf Center!
+Participants must present their bag tag to each facility and have a 2021 sticker on their bag tags in order to take advantage of these privileges.
 Need to update your sticker?
 Active participants can ask a coach at the beginning of a session or swing by the Ben Hogan Learning Center to pick up a current sticker.
 These perks are for participants only and do not apply to guests.
 Click HERE to see all the practice and play benefits being a participant has to offer!

 Participants should receive a physical yardage book at the start of their first session in their respective levels (with the exception of Junior Links).
 If a book was lost or damaged, feel free to print and complete the PDF versions of the book using the links below.
 Participants are free to work on their yardage books at their own pace and are encouraged to work on them outside of classes.
 All certifying levels of First Tee require that each participant complete most, if not all, parts of their books in order to move to the next level.
 If a participant has a question regarding their yardage book they should feel free to ask any of our coaches for help!